duganchen/qt_mpd_client_demo/README.md

 To know when idle notifications have arrived, I hook the asynchronous connection's file descriptor (which libmpdclient exposes) up to a [QSocketNotifier](https://doc.qt.io/qt-5/qsocketnotifier.html).

+Note that with this approach, I do not need to worry about parsing data sent from MPD (which, incidentally, is in a format that would parse extremely well with awk), escaping data sent to MPD (which MPD's documentation specifically advises against reimplementing), or multithreading.

 As for the Qt side?
 I start with the standard CMake QWidgets boilerplate created by Qt Creator, and I add a button to "list albums" All output from MPD goes into QDebug.
 The presentation layer is not what I'm demonstrating.